Music Library Facilities, Equipment and Software

 - Bench, 4 upholstered chairs, and 3 occasional tables

-Fifteen public workstations provide access to GIL, GALILEO, the Internet, Microsoft Office, CougarNet, CD/DVD playback/burning, Sibelius, and MacGAMUT.
+Fifteen public workstations provide access to GIL, GALILEO, the Internet, Microsoft Office, CougarNet, CD/DVD playback/burning, and Sibelius.
 PCs are networked to a *b&w printer.
 Four workstations are connected to flatbed scanners and one walk-up Scannx station is connected to a large flatbed scanner and a document feeder scanner.
 Two VHS players, three LP players, two audiocassette players and WiFi are available in the Music Library.
 Three laptops may be checked out for a two-hour loan period; 23 laptops with power cords and bags may be checked out for a 24 hour loan period (Sibelius software on the laptops can only be accessed in academic buildings).

 * Print jobs go to the print release station located in room 1705.